-2. Executive Summary
+3. Executive Summary

-2.1 Having considered the impact on tenants and financial pressures the Council has in delivering services, the proposal is to apply a rental increase of 2.7% to dwellings and 3% for garages for 2025-26 financial year as outlined in section four of this report.
+3.1 Having considered the impact on tenants and financial pressures the Council has in delivering services, the Council proposed to apply a rental increase of 2.7% to dwellings and 3% for garages for 2025-26 financial year.
+This was approved by Executive at their meeting on 20 January 2025.

 The proposed levels of rent for 2025/26 will come into effect from Monday 7 April 2024.
-Budgeted rental income for the year, subject to approval, will be circa £36,371,680.
+Budgeted rental income for the year will be circa £36,371,680.